ctnadovich/ebrevet/README.md

 ### Start Code

 The first time you choose RIDE/PRERIDE, you will need to enter your Start Code to start the event.
 The start code is a four character code printed on your brevet card, and also is available from the event organizer.
 Every rider has a different start code.
-If your Start Code isn't working, make sure you have the latest version of the events Refreshed from the Server, and that you have the latest version of the eBrevet app.
+If your Start Code isn't working, make sure you have the latest version of the events refreshed from the Server, and that you have the latest version of the eBrevet app.

 ### Control Check In